oscarknagg/few-shot/README.md

 ![MAML](https://github.com/oscarknagg/few-shot/blob/master/assets/maml_diagram.png)

 I used max pooling instead of strided convolutions in order to be consistent with the other papers.
-Number in brackets indicates 1st or 2nd order MAML.
+The miniImageNet experiments using 2nd order MAML took me over a day to run.

 Run `experiments/maml.py` to reproduce results from [Model-Agnostic Meta-Learning](https://arxiv.org/pdf/1703.03400.pdf)